Twelve Puzzles, Each With a Proof (and Why That Wasn't Enough)

 Two kinds of confidence

-Five games in, that is the series' actual finding, restated once more: the code was never the hard part.
-The hard part is building the instrument that tells you the truth about what you made.
+The code was never the hard part.
+The hard part is building the instrument that tells you the truth about what you made, and then noticing when it is telling you the truth about the wrong thing.